 Elephants are herbivores and eat up to 130 kg of food per day – not only do they use their powerful trunk for smelling, breathing and snorkeling, they also use it to grab a potential meal.

 Elephants are highly social and demonstrate behaviours of compassion, empathy, kindness and altruism.
 Researchers found that they console other elephants through calls and touches.

 More than 1000 elephants are found in Amboseli, whilst Selous has more than half of Tanzania’s elephant population.

 Sturdy and powerful, the Cape (or African) buffalo is among the toughest prey for predators.
 Having a running speed of as much as 35 mph, see in amazement while it pounds the land, causing a trail of gloomy smoke in the wake.

-- Buffalo is generally seen close to floodplains and swamplands since they need water every day
+Buffalo generally graze on grass and herbs, and are generally seen close to floodplains and swamplands as they need water every day.

 Rhinos are commonly seen in South Africa, and also in Tsavo and Lake Nakuru, while the Ol Pejeta conservancy hosts black rhinoceros and uncommon varieties of white rhinoceros.